bigcausallab/bigMICE/README.md

 ### Hadoop
 For robust execution of Spark on big data sets, checkpointing can be needed.
 To make it possible to enable checkpointing, Hadoop needs to be installed.
+For smaller datasets or for running toy examples Hadoop installation can be skipped.

 **On Linux**
 [https://hadoop.apache.org/docs/r1.2.1/single_node_setup.html](https://hadoop.apache.org/docs/r1.2.1/single_node_setup.html)